Information for prospective undergraduate and postgraduate students from the EU who have applied to study at Heriot-Watt University.

-We can confirm that tuition fees for eligible EU students starting in 2020/21 will continue to be covered by the Student Awards Agency for Scotland (SAAS).
-The Scottish Government has confirmed that students from the EU entering Scottish universities in 2020/21 will see no change in their fee status for the duration of their studies.
+Tuition fees for eligible EU students who started programmes in the 2020/21 academic year will continue to be covered by the Student Awards Agency for Scotland (SAAS).
+These students will see no change in their fee status for the duration of their studies.

 EU January 2021 applicants

 The UK voted to leave the European Union in 2016, and officially withdrew from the EU on 31 January 2020.
 We are currently in a transition period, which ends on 31 December 2020.
 Until the end of the transition period, EU citizens retain the same rights in the UK – including freedom of movement – as they did before the UK left the EU.

 If you are thinking about studying with us on a postgraduate programme that begins in January 2021, many of the rights and privileges that were able to you before Brexit are still available to you – as long as you plan ahead.

 What's my fee status if I start a programme in January 2021?